j-briant/interlis-import/README.md

 ### Formats

 Two formats are supported here: PostgreSQL and GeoPackage.
 Given by the -f/--format parameter, it influence the required parameters.
-Using the `pg` format, you'll then need to pass connection parameters (-H, -U, -w, -s, -p, some of them have a default) to your database.
+Using the `pg` format, you'll then need to pass connection parameters (`-H`, `-U`, `-w`, `-s`, `-p`, some of them have a default) to your database.
 With GeoPackage (`gpkg`), those parameters will be ignored.

 ### Dataset